semgrep/semgrep-docs/docs/semgrep-ci/manual-ci-setup.md

  * `semgrep ci` can be run on a local `.git` repository at any time to test its behavior before running it within a CI environment.

 :::note
-An alternative method of running Semgrep in your CI is to run the `semgrep scan` command, passing rules to scan, for example `semgrep scan --config auto` which performs a full scan of the repository every time the job is run.
+An alternative method of running Semgrep in your CI is to run the `semgrep scan` command, passing rules to scan, for example `semgrep scan --config p/default`, which performs a full scan of the repository every time the job is run.
+For more details, see [`semgrep scan` options](/cli-reference/#semgrep-scan-options).
 :::

 ### GitHub Actions